 The general road laws apply to all vehicles, including bicycles.

-•at a stop sign or other traffic control signal (RR 67; maximum penalty: 10 pu; RR 68; maximum penalty: 5 pu); or
+• at a stop sign or other traffic control signal (RR 67; maximum penalty: 10 pu; RR 68; maximum penalty: 5 pu for cyclists); or

 RR 163 (driving past the rear of a stopped tram at a tram stop) and RR 164 (stopping beside a stopped tram at a tram stop) make it clear it is permissible to proceed past a stopped tram, at no more than 10 km/h, once the doors are closed and there are no pedestrians crossing.
 Failing to comply with these rules carries a maximum penalty of 10 pu.
 Schedule 7 of the RS General Regulations imposes a 2.5 pu infringement penalty on these offences.